 A happy customer is a repeat customer.

-For every customer and every need they have, you are presented an opportunity to create recurring revenue through filling that need.
-While some recurring revenue streams are done through contracts, monthly billing and other modern reminder systems, all recurring revenue streams are based on building relationships with your customers.
+For every customer and every need they have, you are presented an opportunity to generate new revenue streams simply by filling that need.
+So even though the setup might look different (contracts, monthly billing, and other reminder systems are all contenders here), the ones that “succeed” are based on establishing real relationships with your customers.